WarrenGreen/FacebookFaceRecognition/README.md

 ###<a name="overview"></a>Overview

 Facial recognition can add a more seamless interaction with your app.
 You can imagine incorporating recognition into your phone's lockscreen so that the iPhone 7 doesn't just Raise to Wake but actually unlocks as well.
 Perhaps you have a photosharing service that you'd like to auto-tag users in or a camera app that automatically adds facial filters to different people based on their preferences to better fit their identity.
-There are currently apps that make use of this technology but they require the user to capture several photos of themselves as a training pool before they can continue.
+There are currently apps that make use of this technology but require the user to capture several photos of themselves as a training pool before they can continue.
 Instead this project shows a proof-of-concept in which you can offer facial recognition services simply by authenticating your app with Facebook.

 ###<a name="howitworks"></a>How It Works